hrollin5/python-challenge/README.md

 # Python-Challenge
 This project showcases the basic elements of Python.
-The scripts are simple but demonstrate skills required for basic analysis of
+The scripts are simple but demonstrate skills required for the elementary analysis of
-a CSV in Python.
+a CSV file in Python.
 There are two sections, each representing a real work analysis situation.
 Each section includes a dataset, a Python
 script, and a text file with the results.

 ## PyBank